marmessi93/LCE/README.rst

 LCE originated from a research at `Inria, France <https://www.inria.fr/en>`_.
 Here are the reference papers:

 ..
-[1] Fauvel, K., V. Masson, E. Fromont, P. Faverdin and A. Termier.
-Towards Sustainable Dairy Management - A Machine Learning Enhanced Method for Estrus Detection.
-In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, 2019
+[1] Fauvel, K., E. Fromont, V. Masson, P. Faverdin and A. Termier.
+LCE: An Augmented Combination of Bagging and Boosting in Python. arXiv, 2023

 ..
 [2] Fauvel, K., E. Fromont, V. Masson, P. Faverdin and A. Termier.
 XEM: An Explainable-by-Design Ensemble Method for Multivariate Time Series Classification.
 Data Mining and Knowledge Discovery, 36(3):917–957, 2022

+..
+[3] Fauvel, K., V. Masson, E. Fromont, P. Faverdin and A. Termier.
+Towards Sustainable Dairy Management - A Machine Learning Enhanced Method for Estrus Detection.
+In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, 2019

 If you use LCE, we would appreciate citations.